DataBooth/duckdb-utils/docs/python-api.rst

     db = Database(memory=True, recursive_triggers=False)

-By default, any :ref:`sqlite-utils plugins <plugins>` that implement the :ref:`plugins_hooks_prepare_connection` hook will be executed against the connection when you create the ``Database`` object.
+By default, any :ref:`duckdb-utils plugins <plugins>` that implement the :ref:`plugins_hooks_prepare_connection` hook will be executed against the connection when you create the ``Database`` object.
 You can opt out of executing plugins using ``execute_plugins=False`` like this:

 .. code-block:: python

     db = Database(memory=True, execute_plugins=False)

-You can pass ``strict=True`` to enable `SQLite STRICT mode <https://www.sqlite.org/stricttables.html>`__ for all tables created using this database object:
+You can pass ``strict=True`` to enable `DuckDB STRICT mode <https://www.sqlite.org/stricttables.html>`__ for all tables created using this database object:

 .. code-block:: python

-    db = Database("my_database.db", strict=True)
+    db = Database("my_database.duckdb", strict=True)

 .. _python_api_attach:

 Attaching additional databases
 ------------------------------

-SQLite supports cross-database SQL queries, which can join data from tables in more than one database file.
+DuckDB supports cross-database SQL queries, which can join data from tables in more than one database file.

-You can attach an additional database using the ``.attach()`` method, providing an alias to use for that database and the path to the SQLite file on disk.
+You can attach an additional database using the ``.attach()`` method, providing an alias to use for that database and the path to the DuckDB file on disk.

 .. code-block:: python

-    db = Database("first.db")
+    db = Database("first.duckdb")
-    db.attach("second", "second.db")
+    db.attach("second", "second.duckdb")
     # Now you can run queries like this one:
     print(db.query("""
     select * from table_in_first